 Outstanding accountants keep businesses ahead of the curve: solving problems, building sound financial strategies and ensuring good fiscal health.
 If you’re a high achiever with an appetite for continuous learning, consider us.
-You’ll join a program with an excellent reputation for graduates who achieve excellent results at national professional accounting examinations.
+You’ll join a program with areputation for graduates who achieve excellent results at national professional accounting examinations.

-Combine that with our hands-on Co-op program, AACSB accreditation and courses that meet the standards of Quebec’s new accountancy designation, the CPA (Chartered Professional Accountant), and there’s no question you’ll leave us with a career balance in your favour.
+Combine that with our hands-on Co-op program, AACSB accreditation and courses that meet the standards of Quebec’s new accountancy designation, the CPA (Chartered Professional Accountant), and there’s no question you’ll leave us with excellent career prospects.

 JMSB minors in accountancy